Analysis | Limit Travel to Fight Coronavirus? The Pros and Cons

 4. What restrictions have countries imposed internally?

 There was considerable skepticism among global health officials when China imposed the most extensive quarantine in known history in response to its Covid-19 epidemic.
-Yet China’s apparent success curbing the outbreak has won praise and attracted imitation by Italy.
-In a lockdown affecting as many as 60 million people, Chinese officials sealed off Wuhan, where the Covid-19 outbreak began, and nearby cities in Hubei province.
+Yet China’s apparent success curbing the outbreak has won praise and attracted imitation by Italy and Spain.
+In a lockdown affecting as many as 60 million people, Chinese officials sealed off Wuhan, where the outbreak began, and nearby cities in Hubei province.
 Within these areas, people were largely confined to their homes.
-Italy’s restrictions, which apply to the entire country, include shuttering all shops except grocery stores, pharmacies and a few others.
-Many countries are taking measures such as closing schools and universities, canceling all public events, barring large gatherings or requiring residents to stop traveling unless they have a business or health-related justification.
+Spain and Italy’s restrictions -- which effectively lock down both countries -- include shuttering all shops except grocery stores, pharmacies and a few others.
+Many countries are closing schools and universities, canceling public events, barring gatherings or requiring residents to stop traveling unless they have a business or health-related justification.

 5. What effect have China’s internal measures had?